Ashok0/EnderalVREssentials/README.md

 ## INI Settings (OPTIONAL)
-1. Open skyrimprefs.ini and REPLACE all text under the [LOD] section with the following lines for higher performance (OPTIONAL; Will cause visual pop-in issues):
+1. Open skyrimprefs.ini and REPLACE all text under the [LOD] section with the following lines for higher performance (OPTIONAL; Will cause visual pop-in issues.
+Only recommended for very low end GPUs):

          fLODFadeOutMultObjects=3.0000
          fLODFadeOutMultItems=2.0000